All Products

 check_table_discard

-Discarded tables exist on the RDS instance.
+Discarded tables exist in the instance.

 Query and delete the discarded tables.